 The need to understand international regulations affecting the business of biotechnology and pharmaceutical companies is imperative in the global marketplace.
-Students will be trained to assess international regulations and to provide an interpretation of their likely impact on the biopharmaceutical product manufacturers, healthcare practitioners and patients.
+Students will be trained to assess international regulations and to provide an interpretation of their likely impact on the biopharmaceutical product manufacturers, healthcare practitioners, and patients.

 As a result of their completion of the program, students will gain an understanding of international regulatory requirements for countries where new biopharmaceutical products will be marketed.
 Coursework will cover product approval processes, regulatory analysis, and liability laws.
 With the rapid expansion of local companies into diverse global markets, current global regulatory affairs professionals, attorneys, paralegals, and biopharmaceutical science researchers will benefit from understanding evolving compliance and international regulations, as well as how to streamline global regulatory processes.

-- Unofficial undergraduate transcripts (Official transcripts required at the time of admission)
+Unofficial undergraduate transcripts (official transcripts required at the time of admission)

-- English language proficiency proof: Students for whom English is not their primary language must submit one of the following:
+English language proficiency proof: students for whom English is not their primary language must submit one of the following:

-Official associate or bachelor's degree transcript from an accredited college or university in the U.S., stating degree conferral and date
+Official associate or bachelor's degree transcript from an accredited college or university in the U.S, stating degree conferral and date

-- TOEFL, IELTS, or NU Global Exam scores
+TOEFL, IELTS, PTE, Duolingo, or NU Global Exam scores

-Our faculty represents a wide cross-section of professional practices and in fields ranging from finance to education to biomedical science to management to the U.S. military.
-They serve as mentors and advisors, and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.
+Our faculty represents a wide cross-section of professional practices and fields ranging from finance to education to biomedical science to management to the U.S. military.
+They serve as mentors and advisors and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.

-By enrolling in Northeastern, you gain access to a network of more than 245,000 alumni and 3,200+ employer partners, including Fortune 500 companies, government agencies, and global NGOs.
-Our current students and faculty across strategically located regional campuses further foster that lifelong global community of learning and mentoring.
+By enrolling in Northeastern, you gain access to a network of more than 275,000 alumni and 3,350+ employer partners, including Fortune 500 companies, government agencies, and global nongovernmental organizations.
+Our current students and faculty across strategically located regional locations further foster a lifelong, global community of learning and mentoring.